mertkantaroglu/house-rental-front-end/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project by staring it.
+If you like this project please give us a ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>